 Our detailed approach consistently produces results.
 Insurance companies and rideshare companies often negotiate a settlement offer with us in good faith.
 If not, we will not hesitate to file a lawsuit or take other legal action on your behalf.

-Learn more about how The Whaley Law can help you.
+After you report a Lyft accident or other rideshare crash, contact us to learn more about how The Whaley Law can help you.
 Contact us and schedule a free case evaluation with a Louisville car accident lawyer you can count on when it matters most.
 You can reach us online or call (866) 703-7575 to schedule an appointment.